 - Communication – The way you interact with your customers

-The reason this marketing model has become so popular is that it takes the focus off the business and puts it where it belongs—the customer.
-So, if you’re developing a digital marketing strategy for your business, keep these four Cs in mind.
+Lauterborn’s marketing model has become so popular because it takes the focus off the business and puts it where it belongs—the customer.
+So, if you’re developing a digital marketing strategy for your business, keep these 4 Cs in mind.
 Doing so will put you in a better position to reach, connect with, and ultimately convert your ideal customer.
 Do you need help building your own marketing strategy?
 Find out how Viral Solutions can help!
 Request a free consultation with us today!